lkumle/onlineVRtoolbox_tutorials/FAQ.md

 {: .new-title }
 > Questions, Solutions & Feedback
 >
-> Here, we will collect FAQs and other comments.
+> If you have any questions, suggestions, or feedback regarding the onlineVR-toolbox, please feel free to reach out to us via email at abclab@psy.ox.ac.uk.
+We will collect your feedback and update this FAQ section accordingly.